Robert C. Wigton

 PO 211G: Inter-American Relations

-Historical examination of continuities and changes in U.S. policy toward Latin America from Monroe Doctrine to present, from a range of ideological and scholarly perspectives.
+Historical examination of continuities and changes in U.S. policy toward Latin America from Monroe Doctrine to present, and analysis of contemporary issues in US - Latin American Relations.
 Prerequisite: one introductory level political science course or Latin American Area Studies recommended.

 PO 212S: U.S. Foreign Policy